jefcooper/front-end-mentor/room-homepage/README.md

 - Should do a Tablet breakpoint where the menu is desktop and the rest is mobile layout.
 - The carousel controls go at start of B, but span the third column which is sized for them (in desktop).
 - In mobile, the carousel controls are bottom-right of A.
-- Automatic movement of the carousel at an interval, say 5 seconds to ensure that viewers see more images.
+- Automatic movement of the carousel at an interval, say 5 seconds to ensure that viewers see more images (omitted this as it was annoying).
 - The grid leads to the use of two separate carousel strips, one for the images, the other for the text cards both coordinated by the buttons.

 ### Screenshot